mobro-git/BTR/README.md

 The first line assigns the path to a given file to a targets object in the format of "file" with a predetermined name.
 In our example, the target object is in the format of file and has the name of `emf_template_csv`, and it tracks the template `EMF37_data_template_R1_v5.xlsx`.
 If the template file ever changes, target objects with `emf_template_csv` as a dependency would automatically re-run.
 The second line of the code then actually read in the data using the `read_emf_template_xlsx` function.

 One target is created by each line of code: (1) `emf_template_csv` (2) `emf_template`.
 No two targets can have the same name.
 The first target is created using the function `tar_target()` while the second target omits that function and uses the second method of target creation, described above.
-If the `emf_template` target ran thorugh a chunk of code instead of just using one function (`read_emf_template_xlsx`), the code chunk would be within curly brackets {} and would look something like this:
+If the `emf_template` target ran through a chunk of code instead of just using one function (`read_emf_template_xlsx`), the code chunk would be within curly brackets {} and would look something like this:
 `emf_template = {read_emf_template_xlsx(emf_template_csv) %>% filter(variable == "test_variable) %>% select(-region}`

 d) **rmarkdown files**: in the `_targets.R` file, we also see code like: